QuantEcon/book-networks-public/code_book/ch_intro.md

 kcentral_authority = qbn_io.katz_centrality(Z, b=1/1_400_000, authority=True)
 ```

-Here we provide a helper function that returns a dataframe for each measure that is ordered by that measure and contains color information.
+Here we provide a helper function that returns a dataframe for each measure.
+The dataframe is ordered by that measure and contains color information.

 ```{code-cell}
 def centrality_plot_data(countries, centrality_measures):